rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/capi-infrastructure-providers.md

 For these examples, a single machine pool with all roles (control plane, etcd and worker) are used, but the examples can be adapted by specifying more machine pools and separate roles.

-Create the resources in your Rancher cluster, and replace values within `<>` brackets.
+Create the resources in your upstream cluster, and replace values within `<>` brackets.

 :::caution